Final report for OW21-363

 Participation Summary:

-We have made an instagram account (@kernzawyoming) and a website (kernzawyoming.org), both of which have received a lot of interest.
+We have made an instagram account with 194 followers (@kernzawyoming) and a website (kernzawyoming.org), both of which have received a lot of interest.

-We have begun collaborating and sharing results with the Intermountain West Alternative Forages working group based in Northern Colorado to connect growers for technical assistance and inform their upcoming research efforts.
+We collaborated and shared results with the Intermountain West Alternative Forages working group based in Northern Colorado to connect growers for technical assistance and inform their upcoming research efforts.
+They have received funding to start researching Kernza as a drought-tolerant forage in that region.

 Fall and winter 2021, we collaborated with the Land Institute on their "Kernza in Context" educational project to design a series of educational modules to be taught in American high schools.
 The projects center around the theme of increasing science literacy and the science behind sustainable agriculture and perennial crops.
 These modules entered a beta-testing period some time during Summer 2022.